Manuele120/Zookeeper_jetbrain/README.md

 # Zookeeper_jetbrains
-this a simple zookeeper app from jetbrains project still more improvement to follow feel free to contribute... :)
+this a simple zookeeper app from jetbrains project, still more improvement to follow but feel free to contribute... :)